 As a visitor to Oak Ridge National Laboratory (ORNL), access to the ORNL wireless network is available to you in many of our buildings.
 To gain access, you must have a PC or other portable device with wireless capability.
 If your PC or portable device does not have wireless capability, a limited number of wired-to-wireless Ethernet bridges may be available from your host organization.

 Special-guided, general orientation and other customized tours are offered for groups of 10 persons or more interested in learning more about the history, current missions and research and development at ORNL.
 Participants must be at least 10 years old, and a minimum of two weeks’ advance registration is required.
 For more information about the tour programs, contact Barbara Penland (email@example.com, 865.574.3664).

-Special-guided, general orientation, and other "customized" tours also are offered primarily for educational groups, which are interested in learning more about the history, current missions, and research and development at ORNL.
-A minimum of two weeks’ advance registration is required, participants must be at least 10 years old, and other restrictions may apply.
+Special guided, general orientation, and other customized tours of ORNL are offered primarily for educational groups, which are interested in learning more about history, current missions, and research and development at ORNL.
+A minimum of two weeks' advance registration is required, participants must be at least 10 years old, and other restrictions may apply.
 For more information about the tour programs, contact Barbara Penland (firstname.lastname@example.org, 865.574.3664).